From Marrakesh to Palermo: a migration of meanings.

 The artist’s visions, full of contradictions, foster reflections about the past and present history of Palermo and its inhabitants.

 A transnational dialogue seems to be a key-word for understanding the works presented here.
 All of them look at the World in a very alerted way speaking about its socio-political conditions and changes.
 In fact, each work shows personal visions of reality from specific points of view: the kitchen as for Batoul S’Himi in her World’s Pressure, then the room of an imaginary writer as for Tomas Colaço’s Pension Palace- Room 11, as well as Younes Rahmoun’s Ghorfa, reconstructed space for work and meditation in the Rif Mountains.
 Art is surely about dialogue and no borders exist to the artistic expression.
+Vis-à-vis, the new work by Faouzi Laatiris, consists of two sculptural elements, the front and the back side of a mirror.
+A dialogue exists between them standing on the walls, face to face.
+A physical cut operated by the artist on one side of the object enables us to perceive the missing part as another reality which is not anymore part of the work.

 This can be considered as the evidence of the fact that many possible realities are contemplated and connected.